-As should be appreciated, customers can access and purchase items on the dynamic pricing system 102 using other 20 types of interfaces.
+As should be appreciated, customers can access and purchase items on the dynamic pricing system 102 using other types of interfaces.
 For example, when the client 108 is a telephone, the customer can access and purchase items on the dynamic pricing system 102 through an automated voice menu system (i.e. "The price is 33 cents.
 You have 1 minute to press 1 to confirm your order or press 0 to cancel.").
-When for 25 example customers use portable devices 126, a wireless protocol, such as Wireless Application Protocol (WAP), can be used to interface with system 102.
+When for example customers use portable devices 126, a wireless protocol, such as Wireless Application Protocol (WAP), can be used to interface with system 102.

 Below a number of techniques for dynamically pricing items on the dynamic pricing system 102 will be described.
-30 The dynamic pricing system 102 tries to optimize profit; this typically involves some estimation of the demand curve(s) for the items.
+20 The dynamic pricing system 102 tries to optimize profit; this typically involves some estimation of the demand curve(s) for the items.
 The dynamic pricing system 102 in dynamically pricing the media content actually never knows the demand curve for an item for sale.
-Generally, the dynamic pricing 35 system 102 continues to raise the price for an item until total profits are reduced.
+Generally, the dynamic pricing 25 system 102 continues to raise the price for an item until total profits are reduced.
 Alternatively, system 102 will decrease the price of content whenever an increase in price reduces profits.
 A general description of one embodiment of the pricing algorithm will now be described below.
-In this embodi- 40 levels.
-In the current example, the price of a particular song is ment, the dynamic pricing system 102 through processor 1 10 calculates price adjustments using a logarithmic demand curve that has been found in empirical econometric studies to be the best fitting of algebraically tractable functional form for many retail markets.
-The quantity of a particular item (q) 45 purchased at a particular price (p) is assumed to take the form of equation 1 below:
+In this embodi-30 ment, the dynamic pricing system 102 through processor 110 calculates price adjustments using a logarithmic demand curve that has been found in empirical econometric studies to be the best fitting of algebraically tractable functional form for many retail markets.
+The quantity of a particular item (q) purchased at a particular price (p) is assumed to take the form of equation 1 below:

-$\log [q] = \alpha - \beta p$
+(Equation 1) $Log [q] = \alpha - \beta sp$

-Log [0] is a natural logarithm
+Log [] is a natural logarithm;

-q=quantity of an item
+q=quantity of an item;

-p=Price of the item
+p=Price of the item; and

-β , α .=parameters.
+$\beta$ , $\alpha$ .=parameters.

-With Equation 1 above, parameters α and β are unknown.
-55 In order to solve these parameters, the technique according to the present invention uses data observed through sales of items to estimate these parameters.
+With Equation 1 above, parameters $\alpha$ and $\beta$ are unknown.
+In order to solve these parameters, the technique according to the present invention uses data observed through sales of $^{45}$ items to estimate these parameters.
 Another factor in determining the optimal price for an item is that the demand curve for an item will change over time.
-Therefore, in one embodi- 60 ment, the dynamic pricing system 102 does not base its price upon very old data.
-Still yet another obstacle the dynamic pricing system 102 faces in determining pricing for a particular item is that customer demand at the time periods in which a particular item is demanded varies depending on the nature 65 of a particular item.
+Therefore, in one embodiment, the dynamic pricing system 102 does not base its price upon very old data.
+Still yet another obstacle the dynamic 50 pricing system 102 faces in determining pricing for a particular item is that customer demand at the time periods in which a particular item is demanded varies depending on the nature of a particular item.
 For example, a hit song may have may sell a thousand copies a day.
-However, an obscure or old song to reach that level of sales may take a week, months, and/or even years.
-The profit (profit,) made in a particular time period (T) is described below in equation 2:
+However, an obscure or old song 55 to reach that level of sales may take a week, months, and/or even years.
+The profit ( $profit_t$ ) made in a particular time period (T) is described below in equation 2: